 However, did you know that there's a difference between the sticker price of a college education and the net amount that most students pay?
 Students with financial challenges can often dramatically reduce the cost of a college education.

-Even those students who do not fit in the low- to moderate-income range can significantly reduce their college costs by making less expensive choices.
+Even those students who do not fit in the low- or moderate-income range can significantly reduce their college costs by making less expensive choices.

-When it comes to paying for college, net price is what matters.
+When it comes to paying for college, the net price is what matters.
 Net price is what students pay.
 Sticker prices are the tuition and fees that colleges advertise publicly.

-The difference usually comes from the automatic aid that many colleges offer to low- or moderate-income students.
+The difference usually comes from the automatic aid many colleges offer to low- or moderate-income students.

 Both of those figures would price many families out of those schools.
 However, those figures are not the net prices.

-The problem is, too many parents do not understand the difference between the sticker price and net price.
+Too many parents do not understand the difference between the sticker and net prices.
 Unfortunately, The American Enterprise Institute reports that six in 10 families rule out some colleges because of their high sticker prices yet never take the time to inquire about these schools' net prices.

-Students can also save money on tuition and expenses by making difference education choices.
+Students can also save money on tuition and expenses by making different education choices.
 It might not make sense, for instance, for students to choose the ritziest private school available, not when it is possible to receive a quality education at other less-heralded universities or colleges.

-For instance, College Board estimates that students who enrolled at private colleges in 2020 - 2021 would pay $50,770 in tuition, fees and room and board.
-They also estimate that students enrolled at in-state public universities in 2020 - 2021 would pay $22,180 in tuition, fees and room and board.
+For instance, College Board estimates that students who enrolled at private colleges in 2021-22 would pay $51,690 in tuition, fees, and room and board.
+They also estimate that students enrolled at in-state public universities in 2021-22 would pay $22,690 in tuition, fees, and room and board.